-The Stewardship Pastor is responsible for the overall leadership and coordination of stewardship development activities in the church, leading and supporting all activities in the accomplishment of the church’s stewardship strategy.
-This includes establishment and championing of an annual Stewardship Plan that details stewardship teaching methods, timing, and themes; special offering projects, timing, and promotions; planning and execution of periodic capital fund raising campaigns; and establishment and execution of donor recognition and development processes.
+The Stewardship Pastor is responsible for the overall leadership and coordination of stewardship development activities in the church, leading and supporting all activities to accomplish the church’s stewardship strategy.
+This includes establishing and championing an annual Stewardship Plan that details stewardship teaching methods, timing, and themes; special offering projects, timing, and promotions; planning and execution of periodic capital fundraising campaigns; and establishment and execution of donor recognition and development processes.

 Essential Job Functions

-- Lead paid staff and volunteers in the establishment, implementation, and ongoing direction of programs that effectively accomplish the church’s overall stewardship strategy
+- Lead paid staff and volunteers in establishing, implementing, and ongoing direction of programs that effectively accomplish the church’s overall stewardship strategy.

 - As part of the church’s annual Strategic Planning Process, develop and document an annual Stewardship Plan and champion its execution throughout the year.

-- Serve as a member of the Service Design Team at varies times of the year as dictated by the stewardship teaching and special offering schedules, participating in idea generation sessions and other activities related to service design.
+- Serve as a member of the Service Design Team at various times of the year as dictated by the stewardship teaching and special offering schedules, participating in idea generation sessions and other service design activities.

 - Support the Senior Pastor in developing teaching illustrations and other materials needed to conduct periodic stewardship teaching series as part of the church’s overall sermon/event calendar.

-- Organize and lead a number of special offerings during the year, identifying missions and other projects requiring funding, completing promotional plans (stage announcements, videos, correspondence, etc.), and reporting progress toward publicized goals.
+- Organize and lead annual special offerings, identify missions and other projects requiring funding, complete promotional plans (stage announcements, videos, correspondence, etc.), and report progress toward publicized goals.

-- Identify and champion periodic classes and other types of training for congregants, helping to keep the importance of good family financial management and generosity in the minds of people and to help them to develop and employ effective financial management tools and techniques.
+- Identify and champion periodic classes and other types of training for congregants, keeping the importance of good family financial management and generosity in people’s minds and helping them develop and employ effective financial management tools and techniques.

-- Establish and implement “people processes” that help the church to recognize and follow up with first time donors and to identify donors who have reduced or even stopped their financial support of the church in order to answer questions and resolve issues.
+- Establish and implement “people processes” that help the church recognize and follow up with first-time donors and identify donors who have reduced or even stopped their church’s financial support to answer questions and resolve issues.

-- Implement visible measures (KPMs) that help church leadership to understand its “donor universe,” keeping track of trends and overall church stewardship progress.
+- Implement visible measures (KPMs) that help church leaders to understand the “donor universe,” keeping track of trends and overall church stewardship progress.

 - Perform other duties as assigned.